Bachelor of Fine Arts in Art

 EWU offers over 140+ Minors and Certificates that students can use to diversify their transcript.
 Here are some that we find would be complementary to an Art Major

-The Certificate in Media Writing focuses on developing the skills to write in multiple genres and media – art exhibitions, press releases, web pages, etc.
+The minor in Media Writing focuses on developing the skills to write in multiple genres and media – art exhibitions, press releases, web pages, etc.

 Learn More